 Make sure you give your team a reward when it meets a specific target, like achieving a specific FCR rate.
 Using incentives and group rewards builds a collaborative culture.

 It’s important to team members—and to the team as a whole—that they know you’re open to feedback.
 Feedback is a key to continuous improvement and helps keep things on track.
 So make sure your team knows that you want feedback.

 Everyone likes to have fun.
 It builds positive team feelings.
-Go out and watch a World Cup game or other sporting event together.
+Go out and watch a World Cup game or another sporting event together.

 Participate as a team in a charity event.
 Or take on a corporate challenge as a team.
 Whatever it is do it as a group and make it fun.

 Highly effective managers foster teamwork.
 Make it one of your priorities.
 Use the 7 tips discussed above to create teamwork among employees.